lomar92/netapp-vault-kmip/README.md

 # External Key Manager Configuration

 This Terraform code deploys an instance of HashiCorp Vault and Cloud Volumes ONTAP on AWS.
-With this code, you can quickly and easily deploy an External Key Management Server with KMIP Secrets Engine and a running an Instance of NetApp's Cloud Volumes ONTAP for encrypting volumes and aggregates in AWS.
+With this code, you can quickly and easily deploy an External Key Management Server with KMIP Secrets Engine and a running Instance of NetApp's Cloud Volumes ONTAP for encrypted volumes and aggregates in AWS.

 ## 1. Requirements